-Prior to the start of Fall and Spring semester, there is a mandatory orientation conducted by the ECED graduate program for all new incoming graduate students.
-This orientation provides new students with an overview of the graduate program requirements, procedures for fulfilling those requirements, graduate student academic responsibilities, and information related to STEM TI.
+Prior to the start of the Fall semester, there is a mandatory orientation conducted by the ECED graduate program for all new incoming graduate students.
+In the rare case that a student begins the ECED program in a Spring semester, a Spring orientation will be provided.
+The mandatory orientation provides new students with an overview of the graduate program requirements, procedures for fulfilling those requirements, graduate student academic responsibilities, and information related to STEM TI.
 In addition, SUCCEED faculty and the Senior Program Coordinator will be available to answer any questions or concerns regarding the graduate program and department.
+Communications regarding the orientation will be sent directly by the Senior Program Coordinator.
 For students serving as teaching assistants, additional University training will be required.
 An additional graduate student orientation session will be offered by the University Graduate School.
-Communications regarding the orientation will be sent directly by the Senior Program Coordinator.
+Communications regarding the SUCCEED orientation will be sent directly by the Senior Program Coordinator.